What We Know About ASMs & Risk of Major Congenital Malformations and Adverse Neurodevelopmental Outcomes

 - The data on carbamazepine are mixed but generally suggest a low risk.

-- The data on topiramate are more mixed and suggest negative effects.
+- The data on topiramate are more mixed and suggest no clear effect on neurodevelopmental outcomes.

 - The data on valproic acid suggests highly elevated risk.

 Valproic acid exposure during pregnancy was found to be associated with adverse neurodevelopmental outcomes (cognitive and behavioral) in children when compared to children born to mothers without epilepsy and children born to mothers taking other anti-seizure medications.
-Specifically, children exposed to valproic acid during pregnancy may exhibit lower IQ, lower verbal abilities, and have an increased risk of autism and autism spectrum disorder.
+Specifically, children exposed to valproic acid during pregnancy may exhibit lower global IQ, lower verbal abilities, and have an increased risk of autism and autism spectrum disorder.
 Moreover, these neurodevelopmental effects continue into the school-age years.
-Risk of major congenital malformations that exposure to valproic acid may impact is generally complete by 13 weeks of pregnancy.

 We have limited data on the other seizure medications, and more research is needed to understand their effects on the neurodevelopment of children born to patients who take these medications during pregnancy.